-If there is an issue concerning whether the defendant's conduct was a sufficiently direct cause of injury, the following charge should be given.
-It is recommended that this charge be included in the definition of the crime charged by adding the term "causes [physical or serious physical] injury" to the terms that the court will define.
+If there is an issue concerning whether the defendant's conduct was a sufficiently direct cause of death, the following charge should be given.
+It is recommended that this charge be included in the definition of the crime charged by adding the term "causes the death" to the terms that the court will define.

-A person "causes [physical or serious physical] injury" to another when that person's conduct is a sufficiently direct cause of such injury to another.
+A person "causes the death" of another when that person's conduct is a sufficiently direct cause of the death of another.
 2

-A person's conduct is a sufficiently direct cause of such injury when: one, the conduct is an actual contributory cause of such injury; and two, the injury was a reasonably foreseeable result of the conduct.
+A person's conduct is a sufficiently direct cause of death when: one, the conduct is an actual contributory cause of the death; and two, the death was a reasonably foreseeable result of the conduct.
 Let me explain each of those two concepts.

-First, when does a person's conduct constitute an actual contributory cause of [physical or serious physical] injury to another?
+First, when does a person's conduct constitute an actual contributory cause of the death of another?

-A person's conduct is an actual contributory cause of [physical or serious physical] injury to another when that conduct forged a link in the chain of causes which actually brought about such injury -- in other words, when the conduct set in motion or continued in motion the events which ultimately resulted in such injury.
+A person's conduct is an actual contributory cause of the death of another when that conduct forged a link in the chain of causes which actually brought about the death -- in other words, when the conduct set in motion or continued in motion the events which ultimately resulted in the death.

-An obscure or merely probable connection between the conduct and the injury will not suffice.
+An obscure or merely probable connection between the conduct and the death will not suffice.

-At the same time, if a person's conduct is an actual contributory cause of the injury to another, then it does not matter that such conduct was not the sole cause of the injury, or that a pre-existing medical condition also contributed to the injury, or that the injury was not immediately apparent.
+At the same time, if a person's conduct is an actual contributory cause of the death of another, then it does not matter that such conduct was not the sole cause of the death, or that a pre-existing medical condition also contributed to the death, or that the death did not immediately follow the injury.

-Second, when is [physical or serious physical] injury a reasonably foreseeable result of the conduct?
+Second, when is death a reasonably foreseeable result of the conduct?

-Injury is a reasonably foreseeable result of a person's conduct when the injury should have been foreseen as being reasonably related to the actor's conduct.
-It is not required that the injury was the inevitable result or even the most likely result.
+Death is a reasonably foreseeable result of a person's conduct when the death should have been foreseen as being reasonably related to the actor's conduct.
+It is not required that the death was the inevitable result or even the most likely result.

-[Add in cases where "intent to cause injury" is not the culpable mental state:
+[Add in cases where "intent to cause death" is not the culpable mental state:

-And, it is not required that the actor have intended to cause the injury.3]
+And, it is not required that the actor have intended to cause the death.3]